LinaShadrach/go-practice-basic-api/README.md

 # Netlify Technical Interview Project

+##### _Candidate: Lina Shadrach_

-A project completed for the Netlify interview process.
+This work was done for the Netlify interview process.
 The goal was to get running, fix, and improve a simple server written in Go that depends on a Postgres database.
-The original program was provided by Netlify.
+The [original program](https://gitlab.com/linashadrach/server/tree/7e1c1c69ea9ad335b1c77ee9871a476630c298a0) was provided by Netlify.
 Click [here](https://gitlab.com/linashadrach/server/blob/master/technical-inteview-instructions.md) to view the full instructions.

-##### _Candidate: Lina Shadrach_

 ### What it does